-13:00 Mine clearance in the midst of Colombia's armed conflict: saving lives and building peace/ Desminado en medio del conflicto en Colombia: salvando vidas y construyendo la paz.
+Desminado en medio del conflicto en Colombia: salvando vidas y construyendo la paz.
 Hosted by the Government of Colombia and the International Campaign to Ban Landmines (ICBL).
 Room XXIV.
 Contact: megan@icblcmc.org.
 Results of and lessons learned from the Historic Agreement between the Colombian Government and the FARC to clear mined areas in the midst of ongoing conflict.
 How this pilot clearance project has protected the Colombian people and contributed to the peace process.
 What comes next for Colombia?

-- 13:00 South-south cooperation.
+- 13:00 Enhancing APMBC implementation through regional cooperation.
 Hosted by the Geneva International Centre for Humanitarian Demining (GICHD).
 Room XXV.
 Contact: f.paktian@gichd.org.
-There are several platforms within the mine action community through which countries and programmes can exchange and benefit from each other's experiences.
-The linguistic platforms created by the GICHD in the recent years have greatly contributed to south-south and regional cooperation.
-These opportunities offer the mine action practitioners to share information and support each other in the local languages such as Arabic, French, Farsi, Russian and Spanish.
-This session's goal is to make participants aware of these platforms, their achievements, activities in the coming years as well as lessons learnt.
-Chaired by the GICHD, speakers include representatives from Afghanistan, Egypt, Iraq, Tajikistan, Mauritania, Ukraine and Colombia. - 13:00 Targeting mine risk education in Ukraine.
+Timely and effective implantation of the APMBC remains a challenge especially in light of reduced international funding levels which are likely to continue in the next years.
+At the same time, through the 2014 Maputo Action Plan, States Parties are committed to an ambitious target to comply with treaty obligations to the fullest extent possible by 2025.
+New modalities of enhancing treaty implementation might be sought, in particular cooperation among States Parties at regional level is highly important.
+In fact, national mine action programmes of affected States have acquired substantive expertise over the last years which could make them a useful resource of national expertise from which other States Parties can benefit.
+In recent years, cooperation among affected States has taken place bilaterally or multilaterally, whereas linguistic platforms have also proven essential in bringing States together to define gaps and identify regional assets to fill them.
+Although regional cooperation has already provided positive outcomes in the past, it will become even more important and crucial in the future so that States Parties, expressing a need for assistance, will be better equipped to meet their targets and advance their programmes.
+This session will make participants aware of these platforms, their achievements, activities in the coming years, as well as lessons learnt.
+The event will be chaired by the Director of Operations of the GICHD, Guy Rhodes and will include speakers from Afghanistan, Cambodia and Croatia. - 13:00 Targeting mine risk education in Ukraine.
 Hosted by the Danish Demining Group (DDG).
 Room VIII.
 Contact: tammy.hall@drc.dk.
-In April 2015, DDG in partnership with UNICEF conducted a knowledge, attitudes and practices (KAP) survey.
-This exercise was unique in the sense that it was the first KAP survey conducted in mine action in Ukraine and it addressed internally displaced people, returnees and resident concerns and perceptions of the danger attached to mines/ERW from the recent conflict.
+In April 2015, DDG in partnership with UNICEF conducted a knowledge, attitude and practice (KAP) survey.
+This exercise was unique in the sense that it was the first KAP survey around mine risk education (MRE) conducted in Ukraine and it addressed internally displaced people, returnees and resident concerns and perceptions of the danger attached to mines/ERW from the recent conflict.